CycloneDX/cyclonedx-gomod/README.md

   and test the main module.
 Because [module checksums](#hashes) consider almost all files in a module's directory though, calculating accurate hashes from the `vendor` directory is not possible.
 As a consequence, BOMs for modules that use vendoring do not include component hashes.

+### Licenses

+There is currently no standard way for developers to declare their module's license.
+Detecting licenses based on files in a repository is a non-trivial task, which is why *cyclonedx-gomod*
+uses [`pkg.go.dev`](https://pkg.go.dev/) to resolve module licenses (please read their [license disclaimer](https://pkg.go.dev/license-policy)).

+While `pkg.go.dev`'s license matching *may* be accurate most of the time, BOMs should state facts.
+This is why license resolution is an opt-in feature (using the `-licenses` flag).
+If you are a vendor and legally required to provide 100% accurate BOMs, **do not** use this feature.

 ### Hashes